By Ashok Prasad, Founder, Niyyam

 - 1 Hybrid Fund

-If you’re unsure how to evaluate funds, read
+If you are unsure how to evaluate funds, refer to

-How to Choose the Best Mutual Fund in India (2026 Guide).
+How to Choose the Right Mutual Fund in India (A Beginner’s Practical Guide)

 How you invest matters as much as where you invest.